Open Energy Labs to perform a LIVE DEMO at the 2022 SEforALL forum in Kigali

 - Achieving SDG 7

-The 2022 SEforALL Forum is the landmark global gathering bringing people together to take stock of progress, showcase success and identify solutions to achieve faster, broader gains towards sustainable energy for all.
-It serves as a platform to broker new partnerships, spur investment, address challenges and drive action towards realizing SDG7 and a global clean energy transition.
+The 2022 SEforALL Forum is the landmark global gathering bringing people together to take stock of progress, showcase success and identify solutions to achieve faster, broader gains toward sustainable energy for all.
+It serves as a platform to broker new partnerships, spur investment, address challenges, and drive action toward realizing SDG7 and a global clean energy transition.

 In the effort to accelerate progress towards the delivery of Sustainable Development Goal 7 (SDG7) to end energy poverty and advance a just energy transition in every corner of the world, Open Energy Labs (OEL) is happy to announce that they’re a session partner for the 2022 SEforALL Forum in Kigali, Rwanda.

 The session will focus on building up people skills for innovation, and having the technical skills for designing, and building SHS to accelerate energy access.
 Join OEL in Kigali on 17-19 May 2022!
 OEL is welcoming you to come and visit their stand to have a demo to show you in person some of the main features of their mobile learning platform and integrated hardware, or even just to have a chat.
 In case you cannot make it physically, the next best option is to click on this link to reserve your spot for one of the most anticipated industry events of the year!

 “ There are no secrets to success.
 It is the result of preparation, hard work, and learning failure ” -Tina Retina